Ex-Saitama Gov. Ueda wins prefecture's Upper House by-election | The Japan Times

 SAITAMA – Former Saitama Gov. Kiyoshi Ueda defeated the leader of a minor opposition party in a House of Councilors by-election Sunday in Saitama Prefecture, winning a seat in the upper chamber for the first time.

-While the ruling Liberal Democratic Party did not field its own candidate in the race for the electoral district, voter turnout was low at 13.82 percent as of 7 p.m., down 15.52 percentage points from July’s Upper House election.
+While the ruling Liberal Democratic Party did not field its own candidate in the race for the electoral district, voter turnout was low at 20.81 percent.

-It was also the first national election since Prime Minister Shinzo Abe’s government raised the consumption tax by 2 points to 10 percent on Oct.
+It was also the first election of a national representative since Prime Minister Shinzo Abe’s government raised the consumption tax by 2 points, to 10 percent, on Oct.
 1.

 Ueda, 71, defeated Takashi Tachibana, 52, leader of NHK Kara Kokumin Wo Mamoru To (The Party to Protect the People from NHK), who called for lowering the consumption tax rate to 5 percent.